raspberrypi/documentation/linux/usage/commands.md

 ### ifconfig

 Displays the network configuration details for the interfaces on the current system when run without any arguments (i.e. `ifconfig`).
-By supplying the command with the name of an interface (e.g. `eth0` or `lo0`) you can then alter the configuration (check the man-page for more details).
+By supplying the command with the name of an interface (e.g. `eth0` or `lo`) you can then alter the configuration (check the man-page for more details).